Skip to content

 Setting the z-index

-Control the stack order (or three-dimensional positioning) of an element in warp, regardless of order it has been displayed, using the z-{index} utilities.
+Control the stack order (or three-dimensional positioning) of an element in Warp, regardless of order it has been displayed, using the z-{index} utilities.

 01